-We have a collaborative approach.
+We have a collaborative approach to mental health.
 We take your input to heart when pairing you with a therapist.
 We understand that you’re more likely to improve when you have a good working relationship with your therapist.
-We also know that better results occur when you and your therapist work together to identify your goals.
+We also know that better results occur when you and your therapist work together to identify your mental health goals.
 If the fit isn’t right or you’re not achieving the results you expected, we’ll support you in making changes.

 Our therapeutic approach is collaborative and client-centred.
 We understand that clients’ primary goals are often to feel better, stay better, and perform better.

 In addition to individual therapy, we have developed a mental health program for First Responders called Launch.
-Launch shifts the way you approach your mental health, with a focus on education, early intervention, and self-awareness.
+Launch is endorsed by Wounded Warriors Canada as a proactive approach to First Responder mental health and wellbeing.
 You’ll learn new ideas and skills that you can apply at work and at home.
 Launch is for those of you who are looking to get help before you need it.

 Please reach out to Robyn for more information about the Launch program: firstname.lastname@example.org.